 In its heyday, the Great Mosque of Córdoba was used as the main place for prayer, it was also a hall for teaching Islam and the site for Sharia Law cases.

-However, when Córdoba was conquered by King Ferdinand III of Castile, the centre of the Great Mosque was converted into a Catholic cathedral.
-As time passed other Christian features were added such chapels and a nave.
+However, when Córdoba was conquered by King Ferdinand III of Castile, the center of the Great Mosque was converted into a Catholic cathedral.
+As time passed other Christian features were added such as chapels and a nave.
 The minaret of the Mosque was also converted to the bell tower.

-Although Muslims are not allowed to pray at this Mosque, it is a must visit with its amazing architecture and remarkable historical significance.
+The Great Mosque of Córdoba was added to the list of UNESCO World Heritage Sites as a part of the Historic Center of Córdoba in 1984.
+Although Muslims are not allowed to pray at this Mosque, it is a must-visit with its amazing architecture and remarkable historical significance.